 What they do

-Drug and alcohol counsellors provide support and treatment for individuals and families that are experiencing drug and alcohol issues.
-They provide confidential counselling and help to develop strategies to assist people living with drug and alcohol problems to set goals and create a positive change in their life.
+Drug and alcohol counsellors provide support and treatment for individuals and families that are experiencing drug and alcohol dependency problems.
+They provide confidential counselling and assist people living with drug and alcohol problems to set goals, develop rehabilitation plans and help individuals to create a positive change in their life.
 They may also educate the wider community about alcohol and drug abuse and promote healthy living.

 Drug and alcohol counsellors may provide counselling face to face with individuals or groups, or over the phone via a telephone support line.